Prismary/volley/README.md

 [![Build Status](https://travis-ci.com/Prismary/volley.svg?branch=master)](https://travis-ci.com/Prismary/volley)

 "Blobby Volley" is a popular head-to-head multiplayer freeware game.
 This is an experimental fork of the second installment, Blobby Volley 2.

-### System requirements:
+### System requirements

 Either Windows 2000 or later, Linux or MacOS

 ### Dedicated Server

-The server runs at a gamespeed of 100% (75 FPS)
+The server runs at a gamespeed of 100% (75 FPS).
 It listens for connections on port `1234`.

 ### Build for Debian-Based Distros